 Now let’s say that, since you will be likely to fire people faster, the costs of a mishire are only 0.65x the annual salary.

 This means that, when hiring for instance a Business Developer, having a yearly salary of €36,000, this person will now cost you €23,400 if (s)he turns out to be a mishire.

-So you saved €1,500 by hiring fast, while you risk the chance of making a mishire, costing you the doubled amount, when firing faster.
-Hopefully this calculation therefore starts to make you reconsider this mantra.
+You saved €1,500 by hiring fast, while you risk the chance of making a mishire, costing you the doubled amount, when firing faster.
+Hopefully this calculation, therefore, starts to make you reconsider this mantra.